WojciechZduniak09/RPSe/README.md

 RPSe, a rock paper scissors game for Linux systems.

-Copyright (C) 2024 Wojciech Zduniak, Marcin Zduniak
+Copyright (C) 2024 Wojciech Zduniak <githubinquiries.ladder140@passinbox.com>, Marcin Zduniak

 This file is part of RPSe.